-The Playlist submenu allows you to view, save, search and reshuffle the current playlist.
-To change settings for the Playlist Viewer press F1 while viewing the playlist to bring up the Playlist Viewer Menu.
+The PLAYLIST submenu allows you to view, save, search and reshuffle the current playlist.
+To change settings for the PLAYLIST VIEWER press Long Play while viewing the current playlist to bring up the PLAYLIST VIEWER MENU.
+In this menu, you can find the PLAYLIST VIEWER SETTINGS.

-Playlist Viewer Menu
+Playlist Viewer Settings